 As vaccines have become more available, states are expanding options for where to get a shot, which were initially available only in certain hospitals, local health departments and long-term care facilities.
 California has opened mass vaccination sites at the Disneyland Resort in Anaheim and Dodger Stadium in Los Angeles.
 Massachusetts is using Gillette Stadium, home to the New England Patriots.

 The Biden administration has tasked the Federal Emergency Management Agency (FEMA) with setting up federally backed community vaccination sites across the country.
 More than 30 pilot vaccination sites are open, or will open soon, in California, Florida, Georgia, Massachusetts, Michigan, North Carolina, New Jersey, New York, Ohio, Pennsylvania and Texas.
+The administration is also calling on retail pharmacies to begin offering walk-in appointments, making it easier for people to get vaccinated quickly.

 Information about where to get a vaccine and who is eligible to receive one is listed on most state public health websites.
 Many states have also set up toll-free vaccine information numbers.
+Some companies and organizations, including Uber and Lyft, are also offering free or discounted rides to people traveling to vaccine sites.

 'Vaccines are useless if they are not used'